Tommytian993/MiniX/docs/map-design.md

 So base node to represent the map - Node2D “HexTileMap" 3 child nodes TileMapLayers - BaseLayer, HexBorders and SelectionOverlayLayer.

-- Create Tileset for each layer, shape need to be changed to hexagon and tile size need to be 128 * 128 pixels
+- Create Tileset for each layer, shape need to be changed to hexagon and tile size need to be 128 by 128 pixels